World Cup Group L predictions, tips & odds

 Ever since their run to the quarter-finals in 2010, Ghana have felt like staples at the World Cup, and they provided plenty of entertainment back in 2022 before crashing out in the group stages.

 This time around, they are being led into the tournament by Carlos Queiroz, who was only appointed as the new manager in April.
-The former Real Madrid manager has become a bit of an international specialist over the past decade, although his record at World Cups is not particularly good (17 games, five wins, four draws, eight losses).
+The former Real Madrid manager has become a bit of an international specialist over the past decade, although his record at World Cups is not particularly good (18 games, five wins, four draws, nine losses).

 Panama

-Panama are competing in just their second-ever World Cup this summer, and just like in 2018, they have been placed in the same group as England.
+Panama competed at just their second-ever World Cup this summer, and just like in 2018, they were placed in the same group as England.

 Thomas Christiansen Tarin's side went unbeaten in their qualifying group, and they have enjoyed some impressive wins over the past 18 months, including a 1-0 victory over the USA in March 2025.